2023 Best Value Communication & Journalism Schools in Massachusetts

 Full Communication & Journalism at Westfield State University Report

-You’ll be in good company if you decide to attend University of Massachusetts Amherst.
-It ranked #4 on our 2023 Best Value Communication & Journalism Schools in Massachusetts list.
-UMass Amherst is a fairly large public school located in the large suburb of Amherst.
+You’ll be in good company if you decide to attend Bridgewater State University.
+It ranked #5 on our 2023 Best Value Communication & Journalism Schools in Massachusetts list.
+Bridgewater State is a moderately-sized public school located in the large suburb of Bridgewater.

 In-state tuition fees for undergraduate students at Bridgewater State are $10,732 per year.
 The average amount in student loans that communication and journalism majors at Bridgewater State take out is $26,150.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $183.

-University of Massachusetts - Boston ranked #6 on this year’s Best Value Communication & Journalism Schools in Massachusetts list.
-UMass Boston is a large public school located in the city of Boston.
+University of Massachusetts - Boston did quite well in this year’s ranking of the best value schools for communication and journalism students.
+It came in at #6 on the list.
+UMass Boston is a large public school located in the large city of Boston.

 UMass Boston undergraduate students pay an average of $14,677 in in-state tuition and fees each year.
 Communication & Journalism majors at UMass Boston take out an average of $27,000 in student loans while working on their egree.